VMBlakelock/saute-and-skewers-greekfood/README.md

 ## Introduction

 With visitors from all over the world Greece is notably a favourite destination to all tourists.
-One of Greece's wellknown highlights is by far it's food.
+One of Greece's well known highlights is by far it's food.

 From street food to quality cuisine and finally Mama's homecooked treats, the Greek have a wide variety of superb delights to offer.